The March of the Guards to Finchley: Background

 "I hate painting and poetry too!
 Neither the one nor the other ever did any good!"

 "The picture, please your majesty, must undoubtedly be considered as a burlesque!"

 "What?
 A painter burlesque a soldier?
 He deserves to be picketed for his insolence!
 Take this trumpery out of my sight."

 Soon thereafter, the painting was returned to Hogarth, who was reportedly mortified by the King's response to what he considered to be one of his finest works.
-Hogarth later modified the inscription to read "the King of Prussia", rather than "the King of England", before presenting the work to Frederick II of Prussia, who met the work with more enthusiasm and acknowledgement of its artistry.
-However, Frederick II was certainly no expert on the arts, and he was more known on the battlefield; some have speculated that this explains his positive reception to a work depicting the English military in poor form.
+Hogarth later modified the inscription to read "the King of Prussia", rather than "the King of England", before presenting the work to Frederick the Great, who met the work with more enthusiasm and acknowledgement of its artistry.
+However, Frederick the Great was not an expert on the arts and was more known for his military talents; some have speculated that this explains his positive reception to the work.